Herbert Kitchener, 1st Earl Kitchener: 1916

+Kitchener leaving the War Office to face his critics.
+Stood behind him is General Sir William Robertson.

 Early in 1916 Kitchener visited Douglas Haig, newly appointed commander-in-chief of the BEF in France.
 Kitchener had been a key figure in the removal of Haig's predecessor Sir John French, with whom he had a poor relationship.
 Haig differed with Kitchener over the importance of Mediterranean efforts and wanted to see a strong General Staff in London, but nonetheless valued Kitchener as a military voice against the "folly" of civilians such as Churchill.
 However, he thought Kitchener "pinched, tired, and much aged", and thought it sad that his mind was "losing its comprehension" as the time for decisive victory on the Western Front (as Haig and Robertson saw it) approached.
 Kitchener was somewhat doubtful of Haig's plan to win decisive victory in 1916, and would have preferred smaller and purely attritional attacks, but sided with Robertson in telling the Cabinet that the planned Anglo-French offensive on the Somme should go ahead.

 By 29 March 1916, Kitchener was under pressure from French prime minister Aristide Briand for the British to attack on the Western Front to help relieve the pressure of the German attack at Verdun.
 The French refused to bring troops home from Salonika, which Kitchener thought a ploy for the increase of French power in the Mediterranean.

 On 2 June 1916, Kitchener personally answered questions asked by politicians about his running of the war effort; at the start of hostilities Kitchener had ordered two million rifles from various US arms manufacturers.
 Only 480 of these rifles had arrived in the UK by 4 June 1916.
 The number of shells supplied was no less paltry.
 Kitchener explained the efforts he had made to secure alternative supplies.
 He received a resounding vote of thanks from the 200 Members of Parliament (MPs) who had arrived to question him, both for his candour and for his efforts to keep the troops armed; Sir Ivor Herbert, who, a week before, had introduced the failed vote of censure in the House of Commons against Kitchener's running of the War Office, personally seconded the motion.